-V. Transportation of Nonresident Students
+Transportation of Nonresident Students

 Neither a resident school district nor a receiving school district shall be required to provide transportation to nonresident students unless otherwise required by applicable law.
-The district, by virtue of being a receiving school district of a nonresident student, will not provide transportation to nonresident students unless otherwise required to do so by state and/or federal law, as a related service through a student's individualized education program, or as an accommodation pursuant to the student's Section 504 plan.
-If space is available on district transportation vehicles, the district may assign nonresident students an in-district bus stop to and from which transportation may be provided by the district for nonresident students when space is available.
+If space is available on district transportation vehicles, the district may assign nonresident students an indistrict bus stop to and from which transportation may be provided by the district for nonresident students when space is available.
 The district shall ensure that transportation for nonresident homeless students is provided comparably to that of housed students.

-VI.
 KSHSAA Eligibility